-Unbeknownst to me, my meditation journey began when I was in the Army more than 30 years ago.
-During that time, we would have days during our training exercises where we would be on the move for 18-20hrs per day.
+Unbeknownst to me, my meditation journey began when I was in the Army during the mid 1980’s.
+During that time, we would have days during where we would be on the move for 18-20hrs per day.
 You would think that exhaustion would be enough to put one to sleep under these conditions but, the reality is that your stress and adrenaline hormones are constantly pumping and it was difficult to wind-down.
 If you weren’t assigned to perimeter or guard duty when we stopped, you had the opportunity to rest, sleep, eat or prepare for whatever was next.
 We never knew if it was going to be a 15 minute stop or something longer so, you prepared accordingly and satisfied what needed to be satisfied during that break.
 If it was sleep, you had to prepare your mind to get as much quality rest as possible.
 We would literally plop down on the ground and use our rucksack as a backrest.
 I would begin the diaphragm breathing exercise the moment I hit the ground and could be asleep in less than a minute.
 No lie.
 I was also somehow very capable of being back on my feet in a moment’s notice and feeling like I had just slept for 8 hrs?
 I also noticed how aware I had been during my “little siesta” once I was back on my feet.
 I could recall things going on around me, noises, voices, conversations, etc. It was an interesting phenomenon that I never really explored until I started my meditations.

 Throughout the course of my life I continued to use the diaphragm breathing practice to take naps and also fall asleep at night.
 I have taught the technique to my children and others to help them with their sleep challenges.
 Along the way, I also picked up a mantra that corresponded with my breathing.
 During my deep nasal inhale, I think “focus” and on my long oral exhale, I think “relax”.
 This simple mantra is like a metronome for my breathing pattern and allows me to get relaxed very fast.
+With each relaxing exhale, I deliberately release any tension from my body.
 When I synchronize the words with the breath, I am able to get myself into a very relaxed state.
-When I decided to try meditation, I realized the process was very similar to the deep relaxation I experienced with the diaphragm breathing except I didn’t want to fall asleep.
+When I decided to try meditation, I realized the process was very similar to the deep relaxation I experienced with the diaphragm breathing except, I didn’t want to fall asleep.
 During my first several meditations, I did exactly that but, what was interesting is that I had a variety of thoughts, images and idea’s come to me while I was drifting in and out of sleep/meditation.
 I became keen to start capturing these things on paper and looking into them to find understanding.
 I soon learned to be more aware of these thoughts and images as I drifted and soon found that I was able to stay in this meditative state for longer periods.
 The longer I was able to stay in meditation, the more I was able to receive and recognize from my unconscious.
 It hasn’t always been this mystical “Zen” thing that the media and every Swamy portrays.
 Sometimes I do fall asleep!
 Sometimes I can’t quiet my mind and I am unable to get into meditation.
 I don’t let it bother me.
 I just keep practicing.

 As part of my practice, I have picked up some cool resources and have learned to make meditation work for me.
 For instance, I was introduced to Frank Kinslow’s Pure Awareness guided meditation and it did wonders for my overall meditation practice.
 Pure awareness is an “entrainment technique” that teaches you to have an extremely high self-awareness and it opened me up to other meditative capabilities.
 One of these practices is what I refer to as “contemplative meditation”.
 In this practice, I am able to enter the meditative state with a challenging issue or question and then I am able to contemplate the issue by asking a question, finding the answer and then asking another question and repeating this process until the solution comes to me.
 I have learned this process is actually allowing my Intellect to work with my intuition.
 This process is also known as “coherence”, where the conscious mind (Intellect) works in harmony with the unconscious (Spirit/Intuition).
 When I come upon the solution, my body acts like an alarm clock.
 I get a somatic response that feels like chills or goosebumps from head to toe.
 Let me be clear, I don’t always have the “solution”.
 Mostly I end up with something that has some significant meaning to me or something that may be going on in my life that I hadn’t considered or wouldn’t have possibly thought of in a pure conscious state.
 Trust me, I have tried!
 I have relied solely on my intellect for many years and have never been able to get the clarity I do with meditation.